Which Nursing Organizations are you currently a member of:

 What impact have you had serving on a board?
 Example?

-Example: Board wanted a dashboard from the organization.
-Organization brought a dashboard and did not include satisfaction from those that we serve.
-After input from me and the importance of that metric for the role of the board, it was added.
+Example: The board wanted a dashboard from the organization and the organization brought a dashboard that did not include satisfaction from those that we serve.
+After input from myself and the importance of that metric for the role of the board, it was added.

 What advice would you give someone going into a board leadership position for the first time?

-Read a good Board Book.
-Talk with the CEO of the organization and ask what they expect you to bring that will add value to the organization.
-Don’t be afraid to speak up.
-Be respectful of all.
+Read a good Board Book, talk with the CEO of the organization and ask what they expect you to bring that will add value to the organization, don’t be afraid to speak up, and be respectful of all.

 What are a few resources you would recommend to someone looking to gain insight into becoming a better leader and eventually obtaining a board position?

 BOOK: Governance as Leadership ARTICLES: Building Better Board – HBR; The View from the boardroom – McKinsey Qtrly; The board role in strategic thinking and planning – createthefuture.com